 - Tooth decay between teeth and below the gumline

 - Poor tooth and root positions

-Dental x-rays produce a low level of radiation and are considered safe.
-Dentists take necessary precautions to limit the patient’s exposure to radiation when taking dental x-rays.
-These precautions include using lead apron shields to protect the body and using modern, digital equipment that cuts down the exposure time of each x-ray.
+Dental X-rays produce a low level of radiation and are considered safe.
+Our dentists take necessary precautions to limit the patient’s exposure to radiation when taking dental teeth X-rays.
+These precautions include using lead apron shields to protect the body and using modern digital equipment that cuts down the exposure time of each X-ray.

-A full mouth series of dental x-rays is recommended for new patients.
-A full series is usually good for three to five years.
-Bitewing x-rays (x-rays of top and bottom teeth biting together) are taken at recall (check-up) visits and are recommended once or twice a year to detect new dental problems.
+A full mouth series of teeth X-rays is recommended for new patients and is usually good for three to five years.
+Bitewing X-rays (X-rays of the top and bottom teeth biting together) are taken at check-up visits and are recommended once or twice a year to detect new dental problems.